Latvia became a Party to the WHO Framework Convention on Tobacco Control on May 11, 2005.

 Roadmap to Tobacco Control Legislation

 The Law on Trade in Tobacco Products, Herbal Smoking Products, Electronic Smoking Devices and Associated Liquids is the primary law on tobacco control and covers many aspects of tobacco control, including but not limited to: restrictions on smoking in public places, production and sale of tobacco products, and tobacco packaging and labeling measures.
-The 2016 law has been amended several times, most recently in 2019.
+The 2016 law has been amended several times.
 This law replaced the 1997 Law on Restrictions Regarding Sale, Advertising and Use of Tobacco Products.

 In addition to the Law on Trade in Tobacco Products, Herbal Smoking Products, Electronic Smoking Devices and Associated Liquids, tobacco advertising, promotion and sponsorship are regulated by the Advertising Law (as amended) and the Electronic Mass Media Law (as amended).